anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_intro_building_anchor.md

 Maven combines a build-tool (similar to Ant) with repositories for storing versioned binary-artifacts that are created during the building process, together with dependencies.

-A file *pom.xml* specifies build-related settings.
-In our case, we use a **multi-module** setup, where there is a hierarchy of *pom.xml* files, beginning in the top-level source directory, and then existing for each module.
-The module-specific *pom.xml* inherits certain settings from the *pom.xml* in its parent-folders.
+{% include note.html content="A file `pom.xml` specifies build-related settings." %}

+Anchor uses a **multi-module** setup, where there is a hierarchy of `pom.xml` files, from the top-level directory to each nested module.
+The module-specific `pom.xml` inherits certain settings from the `pom.xml` in its parent-folders.
 Each module pom.xml outlines an artifiactID and version, that determines how it is stored in the repository server.

-Actually we use several multi-module projects, with each repository having its own.
-And the pom.xml in [anchor-pom repository](https://bitbucket.org/anchorimageanalysis/anchor-pom/src/master/) provides a top-level base POM from which all other projects inherit (providing useful global variables for Maven).
+Actually Anchor uses *several* multi-module projects, each in its own repository.
+And the pom.xml in [anchor-pom repository](https://bitbucket.org/anchorimageanalysis/anchor-pom/src/master/) provides a top-level base POM from which all other projects inherit.
+This is a convenient location for global settings for the build process.

-For other user-specific variables and files, there exists a private local maven repository (*.m2* sub-directory in your home-directory) where artifacts may be stored.
+There exists a private local maven repository (`$HOME/.m2/` sub-directory in your home-directory) where artifacts may be stored.
 This is typically combined with public maven repositories that provide third-party dependencies, and in our case, an organisational maven repository, called the *Anchor Maven Repository*.
+User-specific settings for the build can be set in `$HOME/.m2/settings.xml`.

 ## Anchor repository server

 This is an organisational repository, specific to Anchor, that provides three functions:

- * It stores versioned-jars of Anchor
+ * It stores versioned-jars of Anchor.
  * It provides several third-party dependencies that don't have corresponding public repositories.
  * It mirrors and caches public repositories for quicker downloads of dependencies.